neftjs/neft/file/funcs.coffee.md

 ReadOnly *Object* globalObject
 ------------------------------

-Functions are created in their private scope.

-Each function and property defined in this object comes global in the function body.
+This object is used as a global namespace in the function bodies.

 		FuncGlobalFuncs =

 *Function* globalObject.require(*String* moduleName)
 ----------------------------------------------------

-Require *Neft* modules like in normal *JavaScript* file.
+Use this function to require *Neft* modules like in a normal *JavaScript* file.

 ```
 <neft:func name="test">